goncalo-oliveira/rest-client/README.md

 ## Customization and Scoping

 It is possible to customize and/or scope an operation by creating a request before execution.
 We do that by invoking `Configure` with or without the path to the resource.
-This allows us to configure not only the headers, but also other things, such as query parameters.
-This method returns a `RestRequest` instance (this instance is reusable).
+This allows us to configure the headers, or the query parameters.
+This method returns a `RestRequest` instance.

 >Note: If we create a scoped request and then invoke the operation with a url, the latter overrides the scoped url.